 3. National Botanic Garden of Wales

-Nestled in the countryside of Carmarthenshire, Wales, lies the region’s national botanical gardens.
-You’ll want to make sure you add this one to your to-do list; it boasts a number of unique attractions including the world’s largest single-span glasshouse and a tropical butterfly house, home to butterflies including the huge blue Amazonian morphos.
+Located in the countryside of Carmarthenshire, Wales, lies the region’s National Botanic Garden of Wales.
+You’ll want to make sure you add this one to your to-visit list since it boasts several unique attractions including the world’s largest single-span glasshouse and a tropical butterfly house, home to butterflies including the huge blue Amazonian morphos.

 4. The Birmingham Botanical Gardens

-Situated on the outskirts of Birmingham, these botanical gardens offer a number of global and historical parks, including a dedicated Japanese garden that houses the national bonsai collection.
+Situated on the outskirts of Birmingham, these botanical gardens offer several global and historical parks, including a dedicated Japanese garden that houses the national bonsai collection.
 And if that wasn’t enough, you could also visit the butterfly house and tea room, or take part in one of the guided tours.

 5. Cambridge University Botanic Garden

-As one of the top universities in the world, what better place to learn about over 8,000 different species of plants than the University of Cambridge’s botanical garden?
+As one of the top universities in the world, what better place to learn about over 8,000 different species of plants than the University of Cambridge’s Botanic Garden?

 6. Sheffield Botanical Gardens